-Metrolink announced that it has incorporated the CPP into the Mobile App and will allow the new TVDs to redeem the QuickCards soon.
+Metrolink has incorporated the CPP into the Mobile App and has allowed the TVDs to redeem the QuickCards.
 Metrolink is also proposing a business-to-business marketing campaign to gain more corporate accounts.

 Line Awareness Marketing Campaign

 Metrolink conducts marketing campaigns to attract new ridership with various marketing strategies, such as billboards, bus shelter advertising, radio spots, social media advertising, digital and mobile app advertising, and print advertising.
 Creative direct mailers for the IEOC Line, internet ads for the 91/PVL Line, and social media ads for the Riverside Line have offered promotional codes for free or discounted rides.